CyberGen49/discord-chatgpt/config-schema.md

 When `true`, any user will be able to use the bot.
 When `false`, only users allowed through the users allow command or by request will be able to use the bot.

 ### string[] `ignore_prefixes`
-Messages targeting the bot that start with one of these strings will be ignored.
+If a message targeting the bot starts with one of these strings, it'll be ignored.

 ### boolean `show_regenerate_button`
 When `true`, a "Regenerate" button will be included in all language model responses.
 Responses can also be regenerated from the Apps menu, regardless of this setting.